polyphony-chat/docs/docs/Protocol Specifications/core.md

 ### 8.4.1 Yanking

-Yanking an extension means that the extension is no longer supported, and that it should not be used.
+Yanking an extension means that the extension is no longer supported, and that it **should not** be used.
 A later version of the extension should be used instead.
 Yanked extension versions should prominently display the "yanked" status next to the version number in the extension's documentation.

+Versions of officially endorsed P2 extensions can normally not be removed, only marked as yanked.

 ### 8.4 Dependencies